stjude-dnb-binfcore/trainings/courses/sc-rna-seq-snap-workshop/resources/snap_quickstart_guide.md

 ### 3. Check your location

-As soon as you enter the HPC environment, your current location will be: `/home/<username>/`.
+When you log into the HPC environment, your current location will be: `/home/<username>/`.

-To confirm, run below commmand:
+To confirm your current location, run the following command:

 ```
 pwd